 The Company may also enter into certain other derivative financial instruments, such as TBAs, short U.S. Treasuries and inverse interest-only securities.
 These instruments are similar in form to the Company's AFS securities and the Company utilizes a pricing service to value TBAs and broker quotes to value short U.S. Treasuries and inverse interest-only securities.
-The Company classified 100% of its inverse interest-only securities at fair value as Level 2 at June 30, 2018.
-The Company reported 100% of its TBAs as Level 1 as of June 30, 2018.
-The Company did not hold any short U.S. Treasuries at June 30, 2018.
+The Company classified 100% of its short U.S. Treasuries and inverse interest-only securities at fair value as Level 2 at September 30, 2018.
+The Company reported 100% of its TBAs as Level 1 as of September 30, 2018.